Virtual-Viking-Longship/Ship-Annotations/Propulsion/stay.md

 </div>

 Oars were critical for moving and steering Viking ships, especially in unfavorable wind conditions, on rivers, and in close quarters naval combat.
-It is known that oars were painted and carved, adding character to indivdual oars (Jesch, 154).
 The largest Viking ships could have more than 30 oars per side (Crumlin-Pedersen, 92).

 ---

 Jesch, Judith. _Ships and Men in the Late Viking Age: The Vocabulary of Runic Inscriptions and Skaldic Verse._ NED-New edition.
 Woodbridge, Suffolk, UK ; Rochester, NY:
 Boydell & Brewer, 2001. https://www.jstor.org/stable/10.7722/j.ctt163tb4f.